hyunjine/WTBarChart/README.md

 <h1 align="center">WTBarChart</h1>
-<h3 align="center">📊 7 unit oriented bar chart library suitable for TODO and more.</br>
+<h3 align="center">📊 7 unit oriented bar chart library suitable for TODO and more.
 Anyway, Thank you for your interest and use!</h3>

 ![version](https://img.shields.io/badge/version-v1.0.0-brightgreen.svg)